Bonnie Laiderman Chief Executive Officer/Owner

 In her role as vice president, sales and marketing, Donna reaches out to groups across the country serving veterans, their spouses and children.
 Donna educates our wartime veterans and families to the benefits of the VetAssist® Program and helps deserving veterans age in the place of their choice by obtaining home care at no cost for VHC services.
 As a daughter of a WWII veteran and a VHC client, Donna is proud to serve these heroes and their families.

 Donna has more than 36 years of experience in sales training , as well as sales and marketing.
 She combines this wealth of business expertise with several years of experience focusing on the needs of older adults, caregivers and family members in need of home care assistance.
-Donna is a member of the Veterans Council of Broward County and is currently the chair of the Disability Resource Center of Broward County’s Senior Advisory Council and on the Broward Health Hospital System Senior Advisory Council.
+Donna is a member of the Veterans Council of Broward County and is currently on the Aging and Disability Resource Center of Broward County’s Senior Advisory Council.

 Since opening the local Veterans Home Care NYJ office in 2009, Evan has overseen the expansion of the operations to include all of New Jersey as well as Pennsylvania, New York and Delaware.
 Evan is a member of the New Jersey Association of Veterans Service Officers (NJAVSO).
 In addition, he serves as a volunteer for Welcome Home Vets of NJ.